 ABOUT NATE HUSSER

-Nate Husser is the LeBron James of Montreal hip-hop.
-The 28-year-old rapper channelled the great’s trials and tribulations over the course of his mixtape trilogy, including minus 23, 6º and 23+, that he released over the last year.
+Nate Husser is the self-proclaimed LeBron James of Montreal hip-hop.
+The 27-year-old rapper channelled the great’s trials and tribulations over the course of his mixtape trilogy, including minus 23, 6º and 23+, that he released over the last year.

 “The whole thing, the [trilogy’s] whole concept is kind of mirroring the story, the journey of LeBron James,” Husser says in an interview with Exclaim! over the phone.
 The NBA superstar left his hometown Cleveland Cavaliers to play for the Miami Heat, where he won two Championships before returning home to win another with the Cavs.